ABOUT THE ORGANISATION ...

 6. Prepares and disseminates information and educational mental well-being or disability

-7. Initiates and participates in research into the causes, incidence and treatment and in promotion of mental well0being;
+7. Initiates and participates in research into the causes, incidence and treatment and in promotion of mental well-being;

-8. Strives to co-ordinate voluntary community services with the area of operation of the society;
+8. Strives to co-ordinate voluntary community services with the area of operation of the organisation;

-9. Co-operates with government departments, local authorities and families, voluntary organisations and private individuals in the furthering of the objective of the Society; and
+9. Co-operates with government departments, local authorities and families, voluntary organisations and private individuals in the furthering of the objectives of the organisation; and

-10. Co-operates with relevant training facilities and any other discipline that may contribute towards the realization of the objectives of the Society.
+10. Co-operates with relevant training facilities and any other discipline that may contribute towards the realization of the objectives of the organisation.